 The subject matter of this request concerns the operations and activities of DOS.
-This request asks for: records of communications to and/or from John Kerry regarding the Agriculture Innovation Mission for Climate
+This request asks for: records of scientific evidence or data to support John Kerry's claim that "15 million people are dying every single year around this planet as a consequence of greenhouse gas emissions."